henatan99/Ruby_Capstone_Poject-Custom-Linter-app/README.md

 - Ruby

 ## Setup
-- copy the files in bin and lib to the working directory
+- copy the program folder in your project directory
-- Create class object by giving file name and path as argument file = ReadFile.new('example.rb')
+- run the user interface 'my_linter.rb' from bin folder
+- Once message displayed asking the file name, input the file name

 **Run the code demonstrations below**